 What happens when you lose movement?

-Lack of movement is the end process so as the toe does not bend you may walk awkwardly turning your foot out like a waddling duck (duck footed).
-This lack of movement changes the process of walking and can affect other joints higher up including the lower back and hip joints.
-We need 20-30 degrees of total movement for normal function.
+Lack of movement is the end process.
+When a toe does not bend you might walk awkwardly turning your foot out often known as duck footed.
+The stiff toe causing lack of movement changes the process of walking which means it can affect other joints higher up.
+These joint can include the lower back and hip joints.
+We need around 20-30 degrees of total movement for normal function.
 That means the toe can move up and down freely without pain.
 Walking may become painful and limiting.
 Painkillers and anti-inflammatories like ibuprofen fail to help.
 Footwear becomes a problem especially when the joint enlarges over time.
 This will be measured in years rather than weeks or months.

 Early signs can be helped

-In the early stages where mild damage arises the muscles around the big toe joint tighten.
+In the early stages the muscles tighten around the big toe.
+This is a condition called spasm.
 All movement is lost at this point as the toe has limited movement – limitus.
-Part of the joint also has a small seed like bone called sesamoid bones which must be included in any discussion and are frequently involved but overlooked.
-These bones can jam on movement and can cause spasm (sesamoiditis).
+Part of the big toe joint has a small seed-like-bone called a sesamoid.
+These small bones are frequently involved but overlooked.
+The joint can jam on movement and can cause spasm associated with sesamoiditis.
 Check out the article on sesamoid bones here.